 There are many reasons why Queenstown Lakes is an extremely popular camping destination.
-People come to camp in the region for many reasons:
+People come to camp in the region for many reasons.

-- Visiting our world-recognised landscapes
+- > Visiting our world-recognised landscapes

-- Getting an adrenaline rush
+- > Getting an adrenaline rush

-- Meeting friends or family for a vacation
+- > Meeting friends or family for a vacation

-- Partying, shopping and splurging
+- > Partying, shopping and splurging

-- · Getting back to nature and to unwind
+- > Getting back to nature and to unwind

-- Trying recreational activities
+- > Trying recreational activities

-- Eating and drinking at our incredible hospitality venues
+- > Eating and drinking at our incredible hospitality venues

 - Resting and relaxing

-- Staying for a short time before travelling elsewhere
+- > Staying for a short time before travelling elsewhere

-- Creating memories with loved ones.
+- > Creating memories with loved ones.

 Our visitors camp at different sites: zero facilities, minimal facilities, basic facilities, or full facilities.
 They might camp on Department of Conservation (DOC) or Council land, at DOC campsites, at commercial holiday parks, or in the backcountry.
 We welcome campers to our district.
 Camping provides affordable options for visitors who want to stay in our district or for locals to explore their backyard further.
 Camping allows us to reconnect with nature and make memories with our loved ones.
 However, given the popularity of camping in our region (both from domestic and international tourists), and the impact that camping can have on the environment and local communities, it is crucial that it is managed effectively.

-There were 488,361 overnight stays across our beautiful region between January 2018 and March 2022\

-Key Concepts

-These terms are used throughout the document and shape the context of the strategy.
+CamperMate data, of overnight stays, defined as someone using the app in the same region on two consecutive days with an assumption that they stayed the night.
+Key Concepts These terms are used throughout the document and shape the context of the strategy.

-Camping: "staying overnight for recreation in an outdoor area for one or more nights, usually in a tent, cabin, caravan, campervan or other kind of vehicle."
+CAMPING "Staying overnight for recreation in an outdoor area for one or more nights, usually in a tent, cabin, caravan, campervan or other kind of vehicle."
 Camping excludes people staying in campgrounds or other public places for temporary or permanent accommodation.

-Community: in this context, community refers to residents, businesses, and local government; those with a stake in responsible camping.
+COMMUNITY In this context, community refers to residents, businesses, and local government; those with a stake in responsible camping.

-Guardianship: everyone collectively acting to minimise and mitigate the negative impacts of camping on our natural environment and climate.
-This Strategy acknowledges the te ao Māori principle of kaitiakitanga, where Kāi Tahu and tangata whenua are kaitiaki of natural and physical resources in our region.
+GUARDIANSHIP Everyone collectively acting to minimise and mitigate the negative impacts of camping on our natural environment and climate.
+This strategy acknowledges the te ao Māori principle of kaitiakitanga, where Kāi Tahu and tangata whenua are kaitiaki of natural and physical resources in our region.

-Manaakitanga: hospitality, kindness, generosity, support - the process of showing respect, generosity and care for others.
+MANAAKITANGA Hospitality, kindness, generosity, support - the process of showing respect, generosity and care for others.1

-Manaaki Manuhiri: visitors arriving as manuhiri and leaving as whānau.
+MANAAKI MANUHIRI Visitors arriving as manuhiri and leaving as whānau.2

-Regenerative tourism: centred around five key dimensions.
+REGENERATIVE TOURISM Centred around five key dimensions.
 These include taking a holistic approach to the management of tourism.
 The approach must also look long-term and take into account future generations.
 The third dimension is that we recognise that a thriving environment is needed to support resilient communities.
 A regenerative approach also focuses on relationships; an interconnected approach means we all have a role to play.
-Finally, our economy should be diverse and resilient to support regeneration.
+Finally, our economy should be diverse and resilient to support regeneration.3

-Tiaki Promise: A wero has been presented to visitors; a challenge and commitment to care for New Zealand.
+TIAKI PROMISE A wero has been presented to visitors; a challenge and commitment to care for Aotearoa New Zealand.
 This wero is the Tiaki promise.
 It is encouraged that all visitors pick up this wero; to act as a guardian, protecting and preserving our home.
 The Tiaki promise has three key components: to care for land, sea and nature, treading lightly and leaving no trace; to travel safely, showing care and consideration for all; and to respect culture, traveling with heart and mind.
-These commitments are underpinned by a Māori worldview and hope to inspire everyone to connect to the natural world.
+These commitments are underpinned by a Māori worldview and hope to inspire everyone to connect to the natural world.4